 - What is Cyber Security?

 In short, cyber security professionals protect the digital assets of a company.

 That means you’ll support the technology, practices, and processes that ensure data safety in one or more of the following areas:

 - Cloud Data

 - Disaster Recovery Plans

-As a cyber security professional, you’ll protect company systems from security breaches from individual hackers, corporate competitors, or even international security threats.
+As a cyber security professional, you’ll protect company systems from security breaches.
+This includes security risks from individual hackers, corporate competitors, or even international security threats.

 Benefits of Working in Cyber Security

 You’ll find many benefits of working in cyber security.